-Teachers are facing a financial crisis, with declining wages eroding their quality of life.
-84% of all teachers reported a drop in real income of between 10 and 5 % since 2020, and 79% reported struggling with bills as a result.
+Teachers are facing a financial crisis, with declining wages eroding their quality of life, particularly in the context of high inflation.
+84% of all teachers reported a drop in real income of between 10 and 50% since 2020, and 79% reported struggling with bills as a result.
 Many have been forced to explore additional income streams, with 47% attempting to start small businesses to make ends meet.
 70% reported negative effects on their children's education, and most have had to cut back on food and rent payments (60% and 79% respectively).
 The resulting strain is felt deeply, with 89% of workers citing mental stress, further compounding the pressures on their professional and personal wellbeing.